ethanmartin223/Asteroids/README.md

 # Asteroids
-A end of semester project for our intro to python class
+A end of semester project for my intro to python class

 ![image](ship.gif)